The ways silent struct copies are made

 call instance int32 Mutable::IncrementX()

-The instruction ldfld (load field value) copies the field’s value onto the evaluation stack.
-The rest of the pattern is the same: store into a local, take the local’s address and call the method on the copy.
+The instruction ldfld (load field value) copies the field’s value onto the stack.
+From there the pattern is the same as before: store into a local, take the local’s address, call the method on the copy.

 The plain field case